Driz-ai/Fleet-Pesa/README.md

 | GET | `/fare-payments/<id>` | Get one fare payment — used to poll for confirmation and display the receipt |
 | POST | `/fare-payments/mpesa-callback` | Safaricom Daraja webhook — confirms a customer fare payment |

 All protected routes require an `Authorization: Bearer <token>` header.
-The `mpesa-callback` route is a public webhook validated by Safaricom's own request signature rather than a JWT.
+The `mpesa-callback` route is a public webhook protected by the `MPESA_CALLBACK_SECRET` shared secret in the `X-MPESA-CALLBACK-SECRET` header rather than a JWT.
+Full Safaricom Daraja certificate/signature validation is still pending.

 ## Setup Instructions